Teaching Large Classes is a reality in many parts of the world, teachers around the world teach classes that go from 25 to 35 students.

 - A student might not get involved in classes because they haven’t heard the instructions clearly since large classes make listening instruction almost impossible.

 - Students feel like the teacher is not focused on them and that he is only interested in those students who are seated in the front row.

 Tips for Teaching Large Classes

-- Start the class by giving the rules of participation so you can keep an atmosphere of respect regardless of the tasks they are going to complete during your lessson.
+- Start the class by giving the rules of participation so you can keep an atmosphere of respect regardless of the tasks they are going to complete during your lesson.

-- Use a varierty of activities that will motivate and engage all learners.
+- Use a variety of activities that will motivate and engage all learners.

-- Focus more in activities that students can do in pairs or in small groups.
+- Focus more on activities that students can do in pairs or in small groups.

 - Have your classroom seating arranged in a way that you can move freely around the classroom.

-- Make sure students communicate with each others, don’t ask students to create and perform dialogues in front of the class because students can get easily distracted if they just have to listen.
+- Make sure students communicate with each other, don’t ask students to create and perform dialogues in front of the class because students can get easily distracted if they just have to listen.

 - Make sure that the tasks performed in class are tailored for the level of the students you are teaching, if the activities you brought to the class are too difficult for the students, you would have a hard time trying to clarify instructions and answer questions.